-We can assume that the religious exemptions are here to stay for a while: 48 states allow them.
+Still, we must assume that religious exemptions are here to stay for a while: 48 states allow them.
 But not all religious exemptions are equal: some are broad, vague, and function almost as a personal-belief exemption with their relaxed demands.
 In some cases, a parent or guardian’s unique scribble along a dotted line will do the trick.
 For example, Colorado only requires a parent’s signature and the religious exemption is granted.
-On the other end of the spectrum, Colorado’s neighbor, Nebraska, requires “An affidavit signed by a legally authorized representative stating that the immunization conflicts with the tenets and practices of a recognized religious denomination of which the student is a member.”
+On the other end of the spectrum, Colorado’s neighbor, Nebraska, requires “an affidavit signed by a legally authorized representative stating that the immunization conflicts with the tenets and practices of a recognized religious denomination of which the student is a member.”
 A few states go further—Washington’s exemption form asks for evidence that a parent has spoken to a healthcare provider about the possible consequences of not immunizing their child.
 Yet all of these still fall under the label of “religious exemption,” and the variation here must be reduced.
 If Nebraska and Washington's high standards for religious exemptions become the standard for all states, then immunization rates will rise without any conflicts between law and religious beliefs.
 Ideally, laws should be amended to require a combination of proof of dialogue between parents and healthcare providers and proof of religious affiliation with an official religion that objects to vaccination and related medical procedures.

 Another mountain to climb is the looming peak of exemptions based on personal beliefs.
 States that allow personal belief exemptions experience 2.54 times the number of opt-outs compared to states with only the religious exemption.
 The loudest proponent of the personal belief exemption is the anti-vaccine crowd, which—almost counter-intuitively—is mainly composed of well-off, well-educated parents.
 Aside from concerns that vaccines threaten children’s health, some "anti-vaxxers" point out that immunization is unnecessary, because “The incidence of these diseases are far lower than they were in the past.”
 But this decline in disease was the result of effective vaccine use; so vaccines have become victims of their own success.
 Although the vast majority of the population is immunized, those who refuse immunization tear holes in our herd immunity while reaping its benefits.
 This endangers public health: a study from 1986 to 2004 found that states with relaxed personal-belief exemptions were connected with lower vaccination rates and higher pertussis outbreaks.
 Common sense should kick in at this point: let’s eliminate the personal-belief exemption on a national level.